 Here are the challenges that developers face for engineering an app that delivers a rewarding experience to your customers.

 All beacons do not have the same frequency and do not transmit signals of same power.
 It presents a challenge before the developers to make the beacon transmit messages to the users when they step in the proximity, even if the signals are weak.

-For instance: user is getting the welcome message after completing their shopping in the shopping mall which has to be otherwise delivered when they are at entrance.
+For instance: users are getting the welcome message after completing their shopping in the shopping mall which has to be otherwise delivered when they are at the entrance.

 For instance, Mr. A visiting the store comes under the vicinity of these three beacons- B1, B2, & B3.
 Now, it becomes tricky to track that user is near to which beacon.

 An iBeacon app transmits signals using external radios based on proximity of the beacon.
 Radio waves bounce by the physical location and thereby find difficulty in detecting user’s presence.

 It’s not possible that one could find only one type of signal circling around the place.
 The spectrum band of wi-fi and Bluetooth LE is same, which may interfere with the signal.
 Consequently, it obstructs the context information to be delivered appropriately.

 iBeacons are one-way radios, so no two-way communication is possible between an iBeacon and a user.
 It creates difficulty in knowing whether the user is getting the broadcasted message or not.

 It is tough to maintain security because it is both hardware and software dependent and involves both physical device and authentication keys to change the settings on Beacon.